LuJiansen/dscNanoSeq/README.md

     ln -s ../../pipeline/dscNanoSeq_preprocessing.smk
     snakemake -s dscNanoSeq_preprocessing.smk -j 50 -k
 ```
+> [!NOTE]
-Note that due to the sparsity of the test data the 'addGeneScoreMat' step in ArchR will be failed, please turn the 'addGeneScoreMat' parameter off in the [create_arrow.r](scripts/create_arrow.r) when running the test data.
+> Due to the sparsity of the test data the 'addGeneScoreMat' step in ArchR will be failed, please turn the 'addGeneScoreMat' parameter off in the [create_arrow.r](scripts/create_arrow.r) when running the test data.

 This example data takes ~ 10 min to finish in a 10 threads computation cluster.